-2.20 The project is consistent with General Plan Policy TC-Xg.
+2.19 The project is consistent with General Plan Policy TC-Xg.

 TC-Xg directs that each development project shall dedicate right-of-way, design and construct or fund any improvements necessary to mitigate the effects of traffic from the project.
 The County shall require an analysis of impacts of traffic from the development project, including impacts from truck traffic, and require dedication of needed right-of-way and construction of road facilities as a condition of the development.
+For road improvements that provide significant benefit to other development, the County may allow a project to fund its fair share of improvement costs through traffic impact fees or receive reimbursement from impact fees for construction of improvements beyond the project's fair share.
+The amount and timing of reimbursements shall be determined by the County.